nathanyaqueby/dodo-hackathon/README.md

 ## 📌 How to run
 - Go to [this link](https://nathanyaqueby-dodo-hackathon-algaeia-app-pvgkk7.streamlit.app/)
+- Make sure you have your audio turned on
 - Dive into our immersive [VR Museum]()
 - Adjust the presets in the sidebar to generate an environment